Creators

 Fragmentation.
 Five rails means five sets of fees, five tax forms (1099s, equivalents), five different reconciliation efforts.
 The cost isn't just direct fees — it's the operational tax of running a tiny payment ops team inside your YouTube channel.

 Sponsorship friction.
 Sponsors paying via wire are slow (5-7 business days) and expensive ($25-45 per wire).
-Sponsors paying via PayPal are subject to PayPal's freeze risk.
-Sponsors paying via direct ACH require you to have a US bank account (which excludes most non-US creators).
+Sponsors paying via PayPal are subject to PayPal's review-and-hold risk.
+Sponsors paying via direct ACH require you to have a US-style bank account (which excludes most non-US creators).
 The sponsorship part of the stack is the most painful and the most lucrative.

 Global penalty.
 A creator in Lagos with a global audience pays a structural tax for not being American.
 AdSense pays out fine but the threshold and currency conversion eat into the take.
 Stripe-based merch sales aren't available without Stripe Atlas.
 Sponsorships from US brands need wire-receive infrastructure.
 Compared to a US-based creator with the same audience, the non-US creator nets 5-15% less from the same gross revenue.